 Preventive maintenance is a popular system that many businesses, companies, and organizations use to schedule particular maintenance tasks that help assets, machinery, and other equipment stay in good, working condition.
 Tasks are usually scheduled based on time or equipment usage.
 For example, one machine may require lubrication for every 100 hours of operation while another asset may require an inspection or tuneup on an annual basis.
 Maintenance checklists are often a critical part of a solid preventive maintenance program.

 That said, PM is not always the right option for every piece of equipment.
 Sometimes the costs associated with preventive maintenance actually outweigh the benefits on older or less critical assets.

 Let’s break this down a bit.
-First, the benefits:
+First, the benefits of preventive maintenance:

-When implemented properly, a preventive maintenance plan results in savings over time as assets last longer, use less energy, and cause fewer interruptions to your processes.
+When implemented properly, a preventive – or preventative – maintenance plan results in savings over time as assets last longer, use less energy, and cause fewer interruptions to your processes.

 The last point is one of the major drawbacks of preventive maintenance.
 There comes a point where if you’re doing too much, the costs of your PM program actually outweigh the costs of reactive maintenance, especially for non-critical assets.

 Even for mission-critical equipment, you might still run the risk of over-maintenance.
 Some types of failures aren’t as threatening to your operations as others, and if you’re putting resources into preventing every conceivable type of problem, you may actually be wasting resources on PM.
 It’s important to strike a balance between failure prevention and reactive repair work.